 We’ve carefully selected our favorites: small island getaways, unspoiled stretches of sand, family friendly vacation spots, and city reprieves with State Parks and lively beachfront esplanades.
 Our list of Florida beaches has something for everyone, and we hope it helps you enjoy one of the best things to do in Florida: the beach!

 And just imagine, by the end of this article, you’ll be one step closer to sinking your toes in the sand and cold drink in your hand as your worries melt away in the Florida sunshine.

 You’ll come for the action but stay for the beauty – and South Beach has a lot of it.
-From the historical art deco, the white sand, glimmering waters, and famous Florida sunshine, there’s more to South Beach than just nightlife.
+From the historical art deco, the white sand, glimmering waters, and famous Florida sunshine, there’s more to do in Miami’s South Beach than just nightlife.